 Now you must go next door to pay.
 Aha, I think, taking our money: That’ll be the fast queue.
 Forget it!
 It’s ten times longer, in a huge hall with 14 counters.
-Four are roped off for PrDP licences (carrying passengers).
+Four are roped off for PrDP licences (professional permits, for heavy duty or carrying passengers).
 Of the other ten, five are manned.
 It’s 2:40pm and the signs says We close at 3pm.
 We debate whether they’ll keep us all there and then gleefully slam the windows shut at 3pm, or if they’ll stay until we’re all done.
 We risk the latter.

-The signs in the pay hall are fascinating: The official ones are all Batho Pele, Our Pledge to the Customer stuff.
-The handwritten ones are NO CHEQUES! and UNDER NO CIRCUMSTANCES WILL WE . . . etc. The difference between a luxury bosberaad indaba where lofty mission statements are made between lengthy buffets, and actually serving the great unwashed “on the ground”, I suppose!
+The signs in the pay hall are fascinating: The official ones are all Batho Pele, Our Pledge to the Valued Customer stuff.
+The handwritten ones are NO CHEQUES! and UNDER NO CIRCUMSTANCES WILL WE . . . etc. The signs show the difference between a luxury bosberaad indaba where lofty mission statements are made between lengthy buffets, and actually serving the great unwashed “on the ground”, I suppose!

 When someone leaves the counter up front there’s often a long break before the next person wakes up and realises it, so the delay is exacerbated.
 One young sparky fella decides ‘Nooit‘, and stands up from mid-queue and takes on a marshalling role.
 “NEXT NEXT NEXT” he shouts the second someone leaves a hatch beckoning the next person in line.
 He gets things moving much faster and gets encouragement, laughter and applause from the assembled masses.
 When eventually his place in the queue arrives and its his turn to be served he gets a big cheer, and when finished he turns around with a huge grin and wishes us a good night here!
 He gets a cheerful send-off, and then things lapse back to the pathetic, glum pace before he took charge!
 It takes a while before someone else steps into his role, but not nearly as effectively.